OLD ALBION TEACHES NEW TRICKS

 I’m from a tradition that takes pride in its corned beef and pastrami – we know from corned beef, you might say.
-I knew of Irish or London salt silverside, often boiled with cabbage or carrots, but Davidian spiced beef seemed a dish apart.
+I knew of Irish or London salt silverside, often boiled with cabbage or carrots, but Davidian spiced beef seemed a thing apart.

 As the years went by these small butchers mostly disappeared.
 Of the one or two that continue, or the odd revivalist, I hope they offer still the dish.

-But as Elizabeth David explains, anyone up for it can make the dish.
-She is very specific on instructions.
-Writes David, “On no account should anyone allow themselves to be persuaded that dry-spiced beef should be boiled or simmered on top of the stove”.
+But as Elizabeth David explains, anyone up for it can make it at home.
+She is specific on instructions.
+Writes she, “On no account should anyone allow themselves to be persuaded that dry-spiced beef should be boiled or simmered on top of the stove”.
 Yes Ma’am.

-I thought, that’s what the little stores on upper Yonge Street used to sell, what Elizabeth David memorialized in her book.
+I thought, that’s what the little stores up on Yonge Street used to offer, what Elizabeth David memorialized in her book.
 Summerhill Market has kept it going, perhaps for a few tenacious old customers, or maybe just from sheer habit.

-Buying some, I saw the taste was very good, similar to what David described.
-The ingredients in their recipe are in the label below and the slices shown above, from the same package.
+Buying some, I thought the taste excellent, similar to what David described.
+The ingredients in their recipe are in the label below and the slices above, from the same package.

-A few slices with good whole-grain bread, mustard, and salad makes a satisfying meal of a late-autumn or early winter evening.
-With some sparkling wine or a good ale you’re in clover, of a fashion.
+A few slices with good whole-grain bread, mustard, and a salad makes a satisfying meal of a late-autumn or early winter evening.
+With some sparkling wine or good ale you’re in clover, of a fashion.
 Tea goes well too, Indian tea by my lights.

-Salt advisory: these old foods from the pre-refrigeration era can be fearsomely high in sodium minerals, once prized for their preservative power.
-Spiced beef is not for those shy of the saline hit, in other words.
+Salt advisory: these old foods from pre-refrigeration days can be fearsomely high in sodium minerals, once prized for their preservative power.
+Spiced beef is not for those shy of the saline hit.
 Still, just a few slices satisfy, so all told the salt taken in is not excessive.
-Eaten, too, with vegetables and good bread, makes a reasonable meal of occasion, or so we think.
+Eaten, too, with vegetables and good bread, it makes a reasonable – and historically interesting – meal, of occasion, or so we think.